-Section 4600 of the CICA Handbook introduces the requirement that a pension plan's financial statements must present the pension obligations of a defined benefit plan (refer to section 4600.12 (g)) and the resulting surplus or deficit (refer to section 4600.12(h)) on the face of the statement of financial position.
-Furthermore, section 4600.10(c) also requires a statement of changes in pension obligations, as described in section 4600.28.
-Section 4100 from the previous version of the CICA Handbook, allowed a pension plan to present the pension obligation in the notes to the financial statements.
+Section 4600 of the Handbook introduces the requirement that a pension plan's financial statements must present the pension obligations of a defined benefit plan and the resulting surplus or deficit on the face of the statement of financial position.
+Furthermore, it also requires a statement of changes in pension obligations.
+Section 4100 from the previous version of the Handbook, allowed a pension plan to present the pension obligation in the notes to the financial statements.

-It should be noted that FSCO will accept pension plan or pension fund financial statements that are filed under section 76 of the Regulation, which do not disclose pension obligations, since the PBA specifies the requirements for determining and disclosing pension liabilities in actuarial valuation reports filed with FSCO.
+It should be noted that FSCO will accept pension plan or pension fund financial statements that are filed under section 76 of the Regulation.
+Pension fund statements do not disclose pension obligations.
+The PBA specifies the requirements for determining and disclosing pension liabilities in actuarial valuation reports filed with FSCO.